Holly Holm: Professional boxing career

 Holm has held several welterweight boxing titles, been highly regarded as one of the best female welterweights in the world, and is considered among the best of all time, by some.
 She also has been named Ring Magazine female Fighter of the Year, twice in consecutive years in 2005 and 2006.
 She is a big draw in her hometown of Albuquerque, having all but three of her fights there and just one of her fights outside of her home state of New Mexico.

 In June 2008 she became the undisputed welterweight champion and holder of belts from 140 to 154 by defeating former champ Mary Jo Sanders by decision.
 They had a rematch on October 17, 2008, at the Palace of Auburn Hills in suburban Detroit, which ended in a draw.

 On December 2, 2011, Holm took on knockout artist Anne Sophie Mathis of France for the vacant IBA female and WBAN welterweight titles.
 Holm was badly beaten by the stronger Mathis without the referee interfering, even going into the canvas without a count.
 She finally lost by knockout in the 7th round, which would be dubbed the upset of the year in women's boxing.
 The two fought again on June 15, 2012, for Mathis's WBF female, IBA female, and WBAN welterweight titles.
 Holm took a unanimous decision to win over Mathis, becoming the new champion and avenging her earlier KO loss.

+Return to boxing

+Holm signed with Jake Paul's Most Valuable Promotions in May 2025.
+She made her boxing return in a 10-round lightweight bout against previously undefeated Yolanda Ochoa on June 28, 2025, in Anaheim, California.
+Holm won the fight by unanimous decision with all three ringside judges awarding her every round.